 The Job Creation and Retention Program (JCRP) provides discretionary incentives to companies making commitments to attract, create and/or retain at least 200 jobs in Lower Manhattan.
 JCRP is managed by ESD in cooperation with NYC EDC.
 JCRP assistance is in the form of job-based grants for companies making a minimum 7 year commitment to Lower Manhattan.
 The amount of assistance is based on several criteria including the number of jobs, economic impact, the creation of new employment in Lower Manhattan and the degree of risk of employment leaving Lower Manhattan.
 On December 21, 2007, ESD issued an Amended Action Plan to HUD that extended the deadline for requesting JCRP assistance to December 31, 2009 (a previous action plan had extended the program from December 31, 2005 to December 31, 2007).
-As of June 30, 2008, ESD has offered incentive grants to 122 companies (excluding those companies whose projects were terminated after an offer was issued).
-Seventy-two companies have accepted grant offers worth \$286.2 million to date (not counting projects that were terminated after offer acceptance).
-Of those accepted offers, 71 active projects have received ESD's Board approval, representing a commitment of 72,986 created and retained jobs in Lower Manhattan and an additional 14,848 jobs retained elsewhere in New York City.
-The value of the ESD Board approved grants is \$284.6 million.
-ESD has disbursed all of its original \$170 million allocation for the program and has been drawing on LMDC's \$150 million sub-allocation since August 2003.
-However, there is a balance of \$161,095 in the \$170 million allocation due to ESDC's recapture of grant funds from companies not maintaining job commitments.
-Of the original \$150,000,000 LMDC sub-allocation, ESD has disbursed \$102,753,680 through June 30, 2008 (this figure represents payments to grantees less recaptured funds).
-The quarter's activity reflects a prior period adjustment of an additional \$ 21,506.00 which was previously booked to BRG-7718 but was attributable to the JCRP Program.
-JCRP This total drawdown and expenditure reported in this quarter includes an adjustment of \$21,506.00 which corrects underreporting in the 4th guarter of 2007.
-Actual drawdowns and expenditure for this guarter were \$1,535,370.
+As of September 30, 2008, ESD has offered incentive grants to 122 companies (excluding those companies whose projects were terminated after an offer was issued).
+Seventy-two companies have accepted grant offers worth \$283.3 million to date (not counting projects that were terminated after offer acceptance).
+Of those accepted offers, 71 active projects have received ESD's Board approval, representing a commitment of 73,420 created and retained jobs in Lower Manhattan and an additional 15,479 jobs retained elsewhere in New York City.
+The value of the ESD Board approved grants is \$281.7 million.
+ESD has disbursed all of its original \$170 million allocation for the program and has been drawing on LMDC's \$150 million sub-allocations since August 2003.
+However, there is a balance of \$201,883 in the \$170 million allocation due to ESDC's recapture of grant funds from companies not maintaining job commitments.
+Of the original \$150,000,000 LMDC sub-allocation, ESD has disbursed \$104,803,730 through June 30, 2008 (this figure represents payments to grantees less recaptured funds).
+The disbursements made from the LMDC allocation have benefited 40 companies (some of which have also received disbursements from the original \$170 million

-KV-0600 12/31/2005
+KV-0600